ivanms1/github-app/README.md

 ## Description

 App where you can search repositories and filter them by language and updated date.
-Also you can check your own repositories.
+Also you can check your starred repositories.

 ## Technology stack